AlAloul/TiMultitouch/documentation/index.md

 ## Reference

 You can enable multitouch for any window or view.
-First of all, add an empty event listener to the 'singletap' event (see example below).
+First of all, set the 'multitouch' property to the view to true (see example below).
 Then add listeners to the standard touchstart/touchmove/touchend/touchcancel events.
-These events will now contain a new field called "points".
+These events will include a new property named "points".

-The "points" fields is actually a dictionary with information about the touches.
+The new "points" property is actually a dictionary with information about the touches.
 Each touch has a unique id which can be used to track the specific touch across several touch events.
 The dictionary contains the touch id as the key of the entry, and an object contains 'x' and 'y' properties as the value.

 The 'x' and 'y' properties for each touch are relative to the view.
 You can also get the global coordinates of the touch event by looking into the 'globalPoint' property.